Box announces former Apple, Cisco exec Stephanie Carullo will succeed Dan Levin as COO

 Box dropped a bit of a bombshell this afternoon, when it announced that long-time Chief Operating Officer Dan Levin would be stepping down from the role, and Stephanie Carullo would be taking over.

 Carullo comes with stellar credentials over her 25 year career that include management and executive stints with IBM, Telstra, Cisco and Apple, giving her the kind of enterprise experience Box would be looking for.
 CEO Aaron Levie was especially impressed with her go-to market background, and said that she will be leading and integrating the global sales, marketing, customer success and business development organizations.
-Levie will be concentrating on product and co-founder and CFO Dylan Smith will continue to lead the financial par of the organization.
+Levie will be concentrating on product and co-founder and CFO Dylan Smith will continue to lead the financial part of the organization.

 As for Levin, he approached Levie about 18 months ago to let him know he was ready to move on.
 The two began formulating a plan to bring in a replacement, and in a lengthy process, spent the last year quietly interviewing candidates.